Friday, June 3, 2011

-Eduardo Rodriguez was from PR and was signed by the Brewers in '71.
-He was signed by the same scout who signed his teammate Pedro Garcia.
-In his short time in the minors he kicked butt, going a combined 12-8 with a 1.89 ERA, mostly in relief.
+Eduardo Rodriguez was from Puerto Rico and was signed by the Brewers in '71 by the same scout who signed his teammate Pedro Garcia.
+In Eduardo's short time in the minors he kicked butt, going a combined 12-8 with a 1.89 ERA, mostly in relief.
 He came up to Milwaukee in mid-June and was effective in relief and as a spot starter.
 He also hit a triple in his only major league at bat.
-He coincidentally went 7-4 in '74 in the same role and then went 7-0 in relief in '75.
-In '76 Eduardo got 12 starts, the most of his career, and had a decent 3.64 ERA but he went 5-13.
+He then coincidentally went 7-4 in '74 in the same role and then went 7-0 with seven saves in relief in '75.
+In '76 Eduardo got 12 starts and eight saves, both career highs, and had a decent 3.64 ERA but he went 5-13.
 In '77 and '78 he won five each year but his ERA escalated a bit and for '79 he was sold to the Royals.
 After a season of going 4-1 but with his highest ERA to date he was released, ending his major league career.
-Eduardo went a combined 42-36 with a 3.89 ERA and 32 saves.
+Eduardo went a combined 42-36 with a 3.89 ERA, seven complete games, one shutout, and 32 saves.

 Everything on this card back is from '73.
 This may be the first time I have seen the word "mauled" used in this set.